observIQ/bindplane-agent/docs/installation-mac.md

 # macOS Installation

 ### Installing
-The agent may be installed through a shell script.w
+The agent may be installed through a shell script.

 This script may also be used to update an existing installation.